🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Bitfinex fees: a screenshot of Kraken homepage.

-One of this exchange’s selling points that gives it a strong head start in the Bitfinex VS Kraken fees contest is its Kraken+ platform, which lets users trade crypto with zero trading fees (up to $10,000 per month) and offers a number of other rewards, such as exclusive airdrops.
+One of this exchange’s selling points that gives it equal footing in the Bitfinex VS Kraken fees contest is its Kraken+ platform, which lets users trade crypto with zero trading fees (up to $10,000 per month) and offers a number of other rewards, such as exclusive airdrops.
 What’s more, you can get a free trial for 30 days, and after that, it costs only $4.99 a month.

 Kraken splits its spot trading fees into separate categories based on asset types.
 There’s a 0.25%/0.4% maker/taker fee for crypto pairs, and a 0.2% maker/taker fee for fiat, stablecoin, or pegged token pairs (the last one applies to trading pairs like TBTC/BTC or WBTC/BTC).
-In short, Bitfinex is a clear winner in this case, with twice as low maker/taker fees.
+In short, Bitfinex is a clear winner in this case, with its new zero-fee model for all types of trading.

 Bitfinex fees: a screenshot of Kraken fees.

 When it comes to futures fees, Kraken doesn’t differentiate between types of perpetual contracts.
-The universal futures fee is 0.02% for makers and 0.05% for takers, which is more or less on par with Bitfinex’s derivatives fees.
+The universal futures fee is 0.02% for makers and 0.05% for takers.
 Kraken also charges a 0.01% to 0.02% opening and maintenance fee for margined positions.

 📚 Check Out: Kraken Fees: A Complete Guide